gsi-ee/go4/distr/README_win.txt

 - Correct pathes to ROOT and Go4 installation should be set in go4login.bat init script.

-STARTING ROOT:
+STARTING GUI:
 - Run windows command prompt via main windows menu command:
     "Start/Programs/Accessories/Command prompt"
 - Change to directory, where package was extracted
 - Execute go4init.bat batch file
     Q:\> go4init.bat
-- Start ROOT by command
+- Start GUI by command
-    Q:\> root
+    Q:\> go4
-- All Go4 classes will be accessible in CINT via ROOT map mechanism.
+- One can create windows shortcut where all necessary variables are set and go4 gui can be started directly without command prompt
+- Go4 GUI in windows has same functionality as in Linux beside two things: there is no possibility to create user gui (yet) and analysis should be started outside gui in command prompt like "MainUserAnalysis.exe -server"

 STARTING GO4 browser in ROOT
-- Run root like described before
+- Run root from command prompt after go4init.bat was called Q:\> root
 - In CINT shell instantiate TGo4Interface class root [0] new TGo4Interface
+  All go4 classes are available in ROOT via rootmap mechanism.
-- After that two variables will be accessible: go4 (class TGo4Interface) and br (class TGo4BrowserProxy)
+- After TGo4Interface instance is created, two variables will be accessible: go4 (class TGo4Interface) and br (class TGo4BrowserProxy)
 - Connect to running analysis server by command like root [1] go4->ConnectAnalysis("lxi001",5000,0,"password");
-- If cunnection is succesfull (see log output), just start ROOT browser by command root [2] new TBrowser
+- If connection is successful (see log output), just start ROOT browser by command root [2] new TBrowser
 - In browser new Go4 folder should exists, which represent structure of remote analysis.
 Draw of histogram and picture are possible.
-  Via right mouse menu monitoring flag for histograms can be switched on/off and monitorring can be toggled.
+  Via right mouse menu monitoring flag for histograms can be switched on/off and monitoring can be toggled.
 - Via go4 instance a various commands can be executed like: root [3] go4->StartAnalysis();
     root [4] go4->StopAnalysis();